SS Great Eastern: 1860–1862: Early career

 Upon its second return to New York, the company decided to sail from the United States.
 From a financial perspective, the American venture had been a disaster; the ship had taken in only $120,000 against a $72,000 overhead, whereas the company had expected to take in $700,000.
 In addition, the company was facing a daily interest payment of $5,000, which ate into any profits the ship made.
 Hoping to net more profit before returning to Britain, the ship sailed from New York in mid August, bound for Halifax with 100 passengers.
 However, on approach to the port the ship was hailed by a local lighthouse service, which was empowered by law to collect a toll based on ship tonnage – given the size of the ship, the lighthouse levied a toll of $1,750 on Great Eastern.
 Infuriated by the size of the toll, a party went ashore to request that the toll be waived, but the governor of Halifax denied this request.
 Angered by the refusal, the captain and company leadership ordered the ship to return to Britain immediately, and as such no passengers or visitors were taken on in Halifax.

 With the engineering success but financial failure of the 1860 trip, the ship's ownership company again attempted to turn Great Eastern profitable.
 During the winter of 1860, Scott Russell (who had recently won a $120,000 legal judgement against the ship company) refitted the ship and repaired damage sustained during its first year of operations; during the refit, she once broke free from her moorings and cut off the bowsprit of HMS Blenheim.
 She departed for New York in May 1861 (her other potential port, Baltimore, being now considered too risky because of the outbreak of the American Civil War), arriving in the port with little fanfare.
 Taking on a cargo of 5,000 tons of barrelled wheat and 194 passengers, she departed for Liverpool on 25 May, making an uneventful trip.
 Upon her return to Britain, it was announced that the ship's company had been contracted by the British War Office to transport 2,000 troops to Canada, part of a show of force to intimidate the rapidly-arming United States.
-After a further refit to carry troops, Great Eastern departed Britain for Quebec City carrying 2,144 soldiers, 473 passengers, and 122 horses; according to one source, this number of passengers – when coupled with Great Eastern's crew of 400 – marked the most number of people aboard a single ship to that point in history.
+After a further refit to carry troops, Great Eastern departed Britain for Quebec City carrying 2,144 soldiers, 473 passengers, and 122 horses; according to one source, this number of passengers – when coupled with Great Easterns crew of 400 – marked the most number of people aboard a single ship to that point in history.
 The voyage was a success and the ship made it to Quebec, where it took two days for the city's steamers to ferry the passengers from the ship.
 The crossing was made in record-setting time, taking 8 days and 6 hours.
-Great Eastern's durable design was praised by the military officers aboard, but soon after her return to Britain the War Office discontinued the contract, and the ship returned to regular passenger service.
+Great Easterns durable design was praised by the military officers aboard, but soon after her return to Britain the War Office discontinued the contract, and the ship returned to regular passenger service.